samuel-gerard/spotistat/README.md

+# Spotistat
+This application allows you to see the songs you have listened to the most on spotify.

 # Spotify Accounts Authentication Examples

-This project contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).
+This project is basd on Spotify demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).

-These examples cover:
+These app use:

 * Authorization Code flow
 * Client Credentials flow